PrOP-M: History

 25 × 20 × 4 cm) The frame was supported on two wide, flat skis, one extending from each side, elevating the frame slightly above the surface.
 At the front of the box were obstacle detection bars.
 Rover's maximum speed was up to 1 meter per hour.
 PrOP-M was the only rover that used skis for locomotion, all other rovers used wheels.

-The rover had a algorithm to overcome obstacles: when it approached one, it was programmed to reverse and "use the skids on alternate sides to walk around the obstacle".
+The rover had an algorithm to overcome obstacles: when it approached one, it was programmed to reverse and "use the skids on alternate sides to walk around the obstacle".

 The first rover was destroyed in the November 27, 1971 crash landing of Mars 2, launched May 19, 1971.
 The second one was launched on May 28, 1971 on Mars 3 and was lost when the lander stopped communicating 110 seconds after landing on December 2, 1971.
 The loss of communication may have been due to the extremely powerful Martian dust storm taking place at the time or a problem with the Mars 3 orbiter's ability to relay communications.
 The second rover was never deployed.
 The rover missions were secret and were not mentioned in official news reports about the landings; their existence was revealed almost 20 years later in 1990.
 The PrOP-M rovers preceded NASA's 1997 Sojourner by 26 years.
 Authors of the Planetary Landers and Entry Probes wrote that Mars 6 and Mars 7 also carried PrOP-M rovers.

 A model of the rover can now be seen in the Memorial Museum of Cosmonautics in Moscow, another is in the Museum of Space and Missile Technology in Saint Petersburg.